dchest/zibr/README.md

 ====

-zipr is a command-line utility that repacks a compressed ZIP file into a "stored" ZIP files (ZIP without compression), and then compresses it with brotli.
+zipr is a command-line utility that repacks a compressed ZIP file into a "stored" ZIP file (ZIP without compression), and then compresses it with brotli.

     Usage: zibr infile.zip [outfile]
     -c int